You want smart political talk without the meltdowns?

 He's older, but he's sharp as attack.

-And he's just nuts, but that's separate and apart from the issue.
+He's just nuts, but that's separate and apart from the issue.

-Uh quote, there is a way for Biden to build his post-presidency.
+Quote, there is a way for Biden to build his post-presidency.

 This isn't it.

-He's with a disaster.
+He was a disaster.

-He left the president, an unmitigated disaster.
+He left the president an unmitigated disaster.

-It's it was a disaster.
+It was a disaster.

-Anyway, um look at look at the the illegal immigration front.
+Anyway, look at the illegal immigration front.

 By the way, Trump DOJ has now prosecuted 1,300 Biden illegals unvetted.

-How many this is what infuriates me?
+How many, this is what infuriates me.

-He's just such a nice humble man, Joe.
+He's just such a nice, humble man, Joe.

 Never called the victims of any of these crimes, any of these rapes, any of these murders.

-And we have cartel members and the gang members, and and look at Democrats fighting to for the rights of gang members in this country, admittedly illegally, even accused of domestic violence, uh, you know, trying to get them back in the country.
+And look at Democrats fighting for the rights of gang members in this country, admittedly illegally, even accused of domestic violence, trying to get them back in the country.

-That's that's their cause celeb.
+That's their cause celeb.

 It's pretty incredible.

-Um anyway, wild brawls.
+Anyway, wild brawls.

-You want to talk about radicalism.
+You want to talk about radicalism?

-I mean, the the rage, raging left wing in this country that has been taken over by the most radical people.
+I mean, the rage, raging left wing in this country that has been taken over by the most radical people.

-That is that is now re-emerged as an issue.
+That has now re-emerged as an issue.

-Anti-Israel agitators brawling with cops at Brooklyn College uh late yesterday after they set up a tent encampment and disrupted final exams, one officer being forced to fire a taser.
+Anti-Israel agitators brawling with cops at Brooklyn College late yesterday after they set up a tent encampment and disrupted final exams.

 By the way, a taser is the worst thing in the world.

-Taser means you're a close quarters.
+Taser means you're at close quarters.

 Taser means you're too close.

-And that's why I like burner and the technology fires projectiles that can incapacitate any perpetrator.
+And that's why I like Berner and the technology.

-You know, that's why all these if over 500 government agencies, police departments, private security firms, I'm telling you, just better technology.
+You know, that's why all these over 500 government agencies, police departments, private security firms, I'm telling you, just better technology.

-Um, and if you haven't seen it, go to BYRNA.com and I'm I'm I'm plugging it because I believe in it.
+And I'm plugging it because I believe in it.

-At least 14 people taken into custody during the melee.
+They found the demonstrators occupying, trespassing on school grounds, at least 14 people taken into custody during the melee.

 Video from the scene shows an officer using a megaphone trying to warn these people to disperse immediately or face arrest as defiant protesters, you know, screaming, free Palestine.